Yi-Feng-Liu/Excel-Filter-tool/README.md

 2. Add a new function that can be used to process an Excel file on work pressure and quantify the text in each cell.

-### *If name of sheet name dose not exist, it will be auto created and save it.
-The combobox you can select the type which you want to filter.*
+### *If the sheet name does not exist, it will be automatically created and saved.
+You can select the type you want to filter from the combobox.*

 # Method

 > 1. Select the type you want to filter.

-> 2. Click the choose file button to select file.
-If you see the submit button, pleat click it.
+> 2. Click the 'Choose File' button to select a file.
+If you see the 'Submit' button, please click it.

-> 3. Please enter the names of sheet you want to process and save, respectively.
+> 3. Please enter the names of the sheets you want to process and save, respectively.

 > 4. Press the confirm button.
-The tool will be start to process file.
-You only need to wait the 'OK' window appear.
+The tool will start processing the file.
+You only need to wait for the 'OK' window to appear.

-> 5. Check the result is you want, if not please contact me.
+> 5. Check if the result is what you want.
+If not, please contact me.

 # Environment